Kimibei/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-number with two decimal places
+converts a number from base